anikeieva/project-lvl1-s292/README.md

 ##### brain-calc

-Brain-calc give expression and you must type resut.
+Brain-calc give expression and you must type result.

 ##### brain-gcd